Three days ago, my 23 month(!) contract with Netflix ended. I now have some time on my hands.

 - digitize all of the surviving recordings and support documentation from my father's recording studio which he ran in the 70s and 80s.

-These precious tapes need conservation (old tape splices fixed, mold removed, "sticky shed" baked out of them), and high-resolution (24 bit/196kHz) digitization.
+These precious tapes need conservation (old tape splices fixed, mold removed, "sticky shed" baked out of them), and high-resolution (24 bit/192kHz) digitization.

-The machines on which these tapes can be played were last new in the mid 90s, so even the machines to play back these tapes are old and precious - and increasingly expensive.
+The machines on which these tapes can be played were new in the mid 90s, so even the machines to play back these tapes are old and precious - and increasingly scarce and expensive.

 I have been on a mission to acquire the proper reel-to-reel machines with which I can play and transfer the tapes.